 A fascinating activity by its ancestral technique that you will not see anywhere else.

 With these traditional rural activities, you will discover authentic Peru.
 You will come across a land rich in culture and the generosity of its inhabitants.

 We propose activities in the villages with the aim of a fair development of the tourism economy.
+We do this not only in Tucume, but also in the Andean villages of Leymebamba and Cuispes.
 It’s about creating unforgettable memories for you.
 But another goal must be to help local communities in northern Peru.
 Through your visit, you help promote ancestral traditions and provide rural residents with additional income.